- Service & Product Responsibility

 Service & Product Responsibility

-The Group values customer feedback to guide improvements to the customer experience and to empower positive change in its businesses.
-The Group has established guidelines to ensure consistency in handling customer enquiries and complaints.
-Customer service representatives are trained to professionally address customer concerns.
-Complaints received are acknowledged, investigated, and duly followed up.
-Reviews and analyses of complaints are conducted periodically for continuous improvement.
-Details of the Group’s service performance targets and actual performance on areas such as service hotline performance and complaints handling are available on the website at three.com.hk.
+The Group welcomes customer feedback, which it uses to improve customer experience and to drive positive change in its businesses.
+The Group has established guidelines to ensure consistency in handling customer enquiries and complaints, and customer service representatives are trained to address customer concerns in a professional manner.
+All complaints are acknowledged, investigated, and duly followed up, and periodic reviews and analyses of complaints are conducted for continuous improvement.
+Details of the Group’s service performance targets and actual performance of the Group in areas such as service hotline performance and complaints handling are available on the three.com.hk website.

 Data Privacy and Information Security

-The rapid development of regulations on data privacy and security is increasingly affecting the telecommunications industry, posing a growing challenge for operators in maintaining customer relationships.
-As such, the protection of personal data is fundamental to preserving customer trust.
+The rapid development of regulations on data privacy and information security is increasingly affecting the telecommunications industry, posing a growing challenge for operators in maintaining customer relationships.
+As such, the protection of personal data is fundamental to preserving the trust of customers and employees.

 The Group is also committed to ensuring effective customer data management.
 Legislative and regulatory requirements concerning personal data processing are embedded in all business activities.
 Appropriate technical and organisational measures have also been implemented.
 These measures are designed to implement data privacy principles effectively.